 GearLaunch worked their asses off around the clock to make sure every email that came through was answered very quickly and each interaction went from being a negative experience with our company to a positive one.

-To have a company willing to take care of the customer service is HUGE in this space, particularly when it's the company that is controlling the fulfilment.
+To have a company willing to take care of the customer service is HUGE in this space, particularly when it's the company that is controlling the fulfillment.

 Having a dedicated account manager was a massive help throughout this period as well.
 It served as a sounding board and a way to get any problems actioned immediately.

 The setup is very easy.
 Once you have signed up (click the banner).
 One of the team will get back to you with a link to install the app.
-At the time of writing they are not on the App store however are working on their acceptance.
+If you signup without clicking the banner you will be charged $4.99/month to use their app.

-Uploading your design is as simple clicking “Create Product”.
+Uploading your design is as simple as clicking “Create Product”.

-On the right hand side of the screen select “Add Products” and select the items you want uploaded.
+On the right-hand side of the screen select “Add Products” and select the items you want to be uploaded.

-Branding is also another aspect which should play a huge part in your strategy and by setting yourself up as a premium brand you can stand to charge a few dollars extra.
+Branding is also another aspect that should play a huge part in your strategy and by setting yourself up as a premium brand you can stand to charge a few dollars extra.

 “Add image” and adjust to suit.